josbeir/cakephp-docs-md/docs/2/en/appendices/2-0-migration-guide.md

 `SessionComponent` are wrappers and sugar for it.
 It can now easily be used in models or other contexts.
 All of its methods are called statically.

-Session configuration has also changed [sessions.md)
+Session configuration has also changed [see the session section for more information](development/sessions.md)

 ### HttpSocket

 - HttpSocket doesn't change the header keys.
-Following other places in core, the HttpSocket does not change the headers. :rfc:](see the session section for more information](../development/sessions.md)

-### HttpSocket

-- HttpSocket doesn't change the header keys.
-Following other places in core, the HttpSocket does not change the headers. :rfc:.md)2616` says that headers are case insensitive, and HttpSocket preserves the values the remote host sends.
+Following other places in core, the HttpSocket does not change the headers. `2616` says that headers are case insensitive, and HttpSocket preserves the values the remote host sends.
 - HttpSocket returns responses as objects now.
 Instead of arrays, HttpSocket returns instances of HttpResponse.
 See the `HttpSocket`